lvncnt/Rule-based-model-of-DNA-supercoiling/README.md

 Among them, topoisomerase I can relax negatively supercoiled DNA, whereas DNA gyrase and topoisomerase IV can act on positively supercoiled DNA and induce negative supercoils.

+## Rule-based modeling

+The rule-based model of DNA supercoiling was constructed using the `BioNetGen(BNGL) Language`.

 ## Simulation of the model
 The model was then run for 500 s using the NFsim reaction simulator in `Virtual Cell 5.4`.